allonsy/omnipad/README.txt

 author: Alec S
 e-mail: linuxbash8@gmail.com
-This is a git repo for my java projects.
-They are in .jar format. run them with "java -jar foo.jar"
+This is a git repo for my java omnipad project. run this with
+$ java -jar omnipad.jar
+or
+double click on the icon from any file viewer if your are using macOSX or windows

 contact me with any other questions or source code requests (I'm happy to provide)